rare-snark/pyGoL/README.md

 |`majority` `vote`|B34678/S35678|stabilizes into blobs|
 |`anneal` `twisted-majority-rule` `TMR`|B5678/S45678|modification of the previous, does not stabilize|

-Different rulesets are defined in code underneath the `ruleCheck()` function using an elif ladder and primitive integer arrays.
+Different rulesets are defined in code underneath the `ruleCheck()` function using a dictionary and primitive integer arrays.

 The design is very human making it easy to edit and expand upon.
 There's a lot of [different rules for game of life](https://conwaylife.com/wiki/List_of_Life-like_rules) that you can choose to implement if you so choose.